Appendices¶

 Division and modular inverses¶

 Division is defined as the inverse of multiplication.
-So, , then .
+So,

-For example, ; so: .
-This is because , which leaves a remainder of 2 when divided by 7.
+, which leaves a remainder of 2 when divided by 7.

 Like in regular arithmetic, not all numbers have modular inverses.
 This is the equivalent of dividing by zero in regular arithmetic.